Rules-as-Specified/rules-as-specified.github.io/index.md

-Rules as Specified
+Rules as Specified — A Manifesto
 ---

-Considering the two common approaches:
+Playing board games and tabletop role-playing games often involves two common interpretive approaches:

 - _Rules as Intended_ (**RAI**): the intention itself may not always be clear.
 - _Rules as Written_ (**RAW**):the wording may be ambiguous.